hariuserx/vim_cheat_sheet/cheatsheet.md

 #### Example vimrc file
-An example .vimrc file is provided with the default VIM installation, We can use it by adding the beow line in your .vimrc file<br>
+An example .vimrc file is provided with the default VIM installation, We can use it by adding the below line in your .vimrc file<br>

 ```vim
 "use the example vimrc file"